abhi-jithb/abhi-jithb/README.md

 - 👋 Hi, I’m Abhijith .
-- 👀 I’m a skilled computer science engineer.
+- 👀 I’m a Enthusiastic Computer science Engineer.
 - 🌱 I’m currently learning how to use git in efficient way.
 - 💞️ I'm currently pursuing Btech @ college of engineering karunagappally.
 - 📫 How to reach me e-mail me : babhijith58@gmail.com